antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - Used to SSH into private instances
 - It is the public subnet that is then connected to other private subnets
 - Bastion Host's security must be extra tight and strict (usually Port 22 traffic from needed IPs)
+- Using an NLB, bastion hosts can be in private subnets
+- To maintain high availability, consider deploying multiple bastion hosts in different AZs and fronting NLBs before them (need TCP because of SSH) to failover to in case of a BH failure

 ## Virtual Private Networks (VPN) and Gateways (VGW)